 Learning in the senior years aims to fully extend the academic aspirations of students through two major tertiary matriculation pathways: the Queensland Certificate of Education (QCE) and the International Baccalaureate (IB) Diploma Programme.
 A vocational education pathway is also available, selected in conversation with the School and with regards to specific learning goals and interests.
 Parents, students and staff work closely together to help choose the best pathway for each student.

 Queensland Certificate of Education

-The new QCE syllabuses will ensure school leavers have the twenty-first-century skills they require to be lifelong learners, valued employees, innovators, entrepreneurs and responsible global citizens.
+The QCE syllabuses ensure school leavers have the twenty-first century skills they require to be lifelong learners, valued employees, innovators, entrepreneurs and responsible global citizens.
 Students must meet the Year 10 grade point average and subject prerequisites to be selected for a QCE pathway.
 To be awarded a QCE, a student must complete a significant amount of learning, to a set standard and in a set pattern, while meeting literacy and numeracy requirements.